 Both opportunities encourage applicants and awardees to support the principles of justice, equity, diversity, inclusion and accessibility when writing their proposals and performing their work.
 The work completed under these opportunities will place an emphasis on engagement with communities, groups and localities, especially those that have been traditionally underrepresented and underserved.

 These opportunities are a component of nearly $3 billion in targeted investments for NOAA in the areas of habitat restoration, coastal resilience and weather forecasting infrastructure through the Bipartisan Infrastructure Act.

 If you have questions or need further assistance, please contact email@example.com.

 Get notified about requests for proposals (RFPs)

 Want to be notified about future requests for proposals (RFPs) from Wisconsin Sea Grant?
-Subscribe to an RFP email list by sending a message to firstname.lastname@example.org.
+To SUBSCRIBE to our RFP email list, send an email to: firstname.lastname@example.org.
 You do not need to add a subject or message to the email but will need to respond to an automated reply to your request confirming that you would like to j